This extension adds 10+ visualization types to your Tableau toolkit that are not present in the “Show Me” function of Native Tableau.

 In the example dashboard I configured the Dashboard action like shown below:

-In the example below you can see that selecting a spere or an overlapping segment of spheres will filter my customers to the ones that are part of the sets involved in my selection.
+In the example below you can see that selecting a sphere or an overlapping segment of spheres will filter my customers to the ones that are part of the sets involved in my selection.

 Refresh